hanothemano/kaluza-cucumber-bdd-tests/Additional-Comments.md

 So that way we have less security risk more details TBC on this topic

-YOU SHOULD NEVER store API keys in Github repos
+`YOU SHOULD NEVER`store API keys in Github repos

-2nd Thing To Consider
+##### 2nd Thing To Consider

-Test Execution / splitting up the feature files
+Test Execution / Splitting Up The Feature Files

 I would like to also have multiple feature files / failure points for the tests